cyber-defence-campus/mole/README.md

 In addition to the previously mentioned log entries, *Mole* summarizes the identified paths in its *Run* tab (when used within the *Binary Ninja UI*).
 Right-clicking a path opens a context menu with various actions, such as displaying path details or highlighting a path's instructions.
 Alternatively, double-clicking a path highlights its instructions, while a second double-click removes the highlights.
 This visualization helps users better understand and verify paths.

 ![Mole UI Interesting Paths](https://github.com/user-attachments/assets/dcc97248-af2e-46d9-9d46-f3e257434882)

+## Extending Path Grouping

+To implement a custom path grouping strategy:

+1. Create a new subclass of `PathGrouper` in the grouping package
+2. No need to manually add your strategy name to the `003-settings.yml` file as it will be dynamically detected.
+3. You can inherit from existing strategies (see `CallgraphPathGrouper` for an example)